About history, healing and fragility – the first Sapiegi Palace exhibition “Užovėja” opens its doors | Culture

 Photo by Greta Skaraitienes/BNS/Exploration tour of the Sapiegi Palace

-On the occasion of the opening of the Sapiegi Palace on April 12On 15 days, there will be a series of events including old and contemporary music concerts, walks around “Užovėja” with artists and curators, artist performances and listening sessions, tours about the history of the palace, restoration features and art exhibitions, and baroque bas-relief workshops for families.
-More information about the entire opening weekend can be found on the website www.sapiegurumai.lt
+On the occasion of the opening of the Sapiegi Palace on April 12On 15 days, there will be a series of events including old and contemporary music concerts, walks around “Užovėja” with artists and curators, artist performances and listening sessions, tours regarding the history of the palace, restoration features and art exhibitions, and baroque bas-relief workshops for families.
+More information regarding the entire opening weekend can be found on the website www.sapiegurumai.lt

 #history #healing #fragility #Sapiegi #Palace #exhibition #Užovėja #opens #doors #Culture